rjust/basic-stats/ASSIGNMENT.md

 Since the developers were so excited about coding, they never manually checked a single test run (they trusted the test command).

+**Your goal is to identify the commit that introduced the defect.**

 ## Instructions